What to Ask When Starting a Business

 What legal form should the business adopt?
 Sole proprietorship?
 General partnership?
 Limited partnership?
 Corporation?
 Close corporation?
 Limited Liability Company?
 Professional Corporation?
 Have you considered the pertinent advantages and disadvantages of each available organizational form in respect to such issues as structure and control, liability exposure, tax consequences, and start-up and ongoing maintenance costs?

 Have you given due consideration to the selection of the desired business name?
 Has the propriety of the use of that name been adequately investigated?
 Have you considered whether measures are warranted to protect that name from use by others?

 Are there any legal impediments to you or any prospective key employee becoming associated with the new business?
 Employment agreements?
 Confidentiality agreements, restrictive covenants or non-solicitation agreements?
 Fiduciary obligations?
 Other common law or statutory restrictions?

 Are there any applicable license or permit requirements which must be satisfied as part of the start-up of the new business?

 Do you have a solid, beneficial relationship with a lawyer, accountant, banker, insurance broker, and other professionals who can timely, competently and cost-effectively deliver the services likely to be required by the new business?

-The attorneys of Bellas & Wachowski have extensive experience and are knowledge about the various problems that must be addressed in the start-up of a new business.
+The attorneys of Bellas & Wachowski Attorneys at Law have extensive experience and are knowledge about the various problems that must be addressed in the start-up of a new business.
 George Bellas has been practicing law since 1973 and has acted as an advisor to many new business ventures.
 Please contact us to schedule an appointment to discuss the particular needs of your new business venture.